Last updated on June 20, 2023 at 05:55 pm

-So, we talked with mindfulness and workplace leadership development expert Chantelle Fitzgerald, the founder of Mindset Strategies, to learn about the importance of practicing mindfulness in the workplace and how this can benefit your organization.
+We talked with mindfulness and workplace leadership development expert Chantelle Fitzgerald, the founder of Mindset Strategies, to learn about the importance of practicing mindfulness in the workplace and how this can benefit your company.

-Q: Why is mindfulness so important for employees and leaders to practice in the workplace?
+Why is mindfulness important for employees and leaders to practice in the workplace?

-Chantelle: Mindfulness is so important to practice in the workplace because it helps us to be present, centered, focused, and can lead to better productivity, better relationships with colleagues, and an overall happier workplace culture and morale.
+Mindfulness is so important to practice in the workplace.
+It helps us to be present, centered and focused.
+And it can lead to better productivity, better relationships with colleagues, and overall happier workplace culture and morale.

-Chantelle: The best thing a leader can do during a crisis is to be still, be present, and observe.
-Watch what is happening around you, learn everything you can about the situation, talk to experts at all layers and levels of the organization to get a better understanding of what is going on.
-Then decide what is your next best move.
+The best thing a leader can do during a crisis is to be still, present, and observe.
+Watch what is happening around you.
+Learn everything you can about the situation.
+And talk to experts at all levels of the organization to get a better understanding of what is going on.
+Then decide what your next best move is.

 Oftentimes leaders can be very reactive.
 They see something and immediately react to the situation.
-Training in meditation will help leaders be much more present, thoughtful, deliberate, and strategic to make wise decisions for their companies.
-Ultimately, if mindful leaders can pause, observe, learn, reflect, and then move they will be ten times better off and improve their bottom line.
+Training in meditation will help leaders be more present, thoughtful, deliberate, and strategic.
+And this will help them to make wise decisions for their companies.
+Ultimately, if mindful leaders can pause, observe, learn, reflect, and then move, they will be ten times better off and improve their bottom line.

-Q: How does mindfulness help employees feel more balanced and handle stress in the workplace better?
+How does mindfulness help employees handle workplace stress?

-Chantelle: Mindfulness can help employees tremendously.
-If an employee is feeling stressed or overwhelmed, there are a ton of tools to help them.
-This is exactly what my company does.
+Mindfulness can help employees tremendously.
+There are many tools to help employees that feel stressed or overwhelmed, which is exactly what my company does.
 We provide the tools to help employees be more self-aware, focused, grounded, and centered.

-So, generally, when an employee is stressed, that employee keeps spinning in the stress and is so overwhelmed that they do not get as much accomplished.
+Usually, when an employee is stressed, they become so overwhelmed that they don’t get as much accomplished.
 A popular tool that we teach is a three breaths practice.
-Take one breath and focus on the inhale, take another breath and focus on the exhale, and on the last breath ask yourself, “what is the priority right now?”.
+Take one breath and focus on the inhale.
+Take another breath and focus on the exhale.
+And on the last breath, ask yourself, “what is the priority right now?”

 This technique helps employees in several ways: